Turmeric

 Dogs naturally regulate their own inflammatory responses, but some pet parents and veterinarians consider botanical compounds like turmeric in specific formulations designed to promote long-term mobility and comfort.

-Digging Deeper: How Turmeric Works in the Body
+How Turmeric Actually Works in the Body

-Turmeric is more than just a colorful spice—it contains bioactive compounds that interact with enzymes, cellular pathways, and antioxidants in unique ways.
+Turmeric is more than just a colorful spice.
+It contains bioactive compounds that interact with enzymes, cellular pathways, and antioxidants in unique ways.
 This is why it has been used in herbal traditions for thousands of years, often blended with other botanicals to enhance its effects.

 The key compound in turmeric is curcumin, a natural polyphenol that has been studied for its ability to support joint health, immune balance, and antioxidant function.
 However, curcumin alone is not easily absorbed by the body—it is quickly broken down and eliminated before it can be fully utilized.